 Coronavirus (COVID-19) can make anyone seriously ill.
 But for some people, the risk is higher.
 The UK government has defined two levels of higher risk:

-We are aware that some students will be in either of these categories and this page gives guidance for students in these categories.
-This guidance has been updated in the light of the current national lockdown from 5 January 2021.
+We are aware that some students will be in one of these categories and so this page provides guidance for you.

 Expert doctors in England have identified specific medical conditions that, based on what we know about the virus so far, place someone at greatest risk of severe illness from Covid-19.